Combined oral contraceptive pill: Oral contraceptives

 Hormonal oral contraceptives are preventive medications taken orally by females to avoid pregnancy by manipulating their sex hormones.
 The first oral contraceptive was approved by the US Food and Drug Administration (FDA) and sold to the market in 1960.
-There are two types of hormonal oral contraceptives, namely Combined Oral Contraceptives and Progesterone Only Pills.
-Oral contraceptives, be it combined or progesterone-only, can effectively prevent pregnancy by regulating hormonal changes in the menstrual cycle, inhibiting ovulation, and altering cervical mucus to impede sperm mobility; combined pills have extra effects in menstrual cycle regulation and menstrual pain relief.
-Common off-label uses include menstrual suppression and acne relief, with Combined Oral Contraceptives having additional benefits in relieving menstrual migraine.
+There are two types of hormonal oral contraceptives, namely combined oral contraceptives and progesterone-only pills.
+Oral contraceptives, whether combined or progesterone-only, can effectively prevent pregnancy by regulating hormonal changes in the menstrual cycle, inhibiting ovulation, and altering cervical mucus to impede sperm mobility; combined pills have extra effects in menstrual cycle regulation and menstrual pain relief.
+Common off-label uses include menstrual suppression and acne relief, with combined oral contraceptives having additional benefits in relieving menstrual migraines.

 Variants

 Progesterone-only pills (POPs) utilise progestin, the synthetic form of progesterone, as the only active pharmaceutical ingredient in the formulation.
 In the US, drospirenone and norethindrone are the most commonly used compounds in formulations.

 Combined oral contraceptives (COCs) are commonly classified into generations, referring to their order of development in history.
 This discussion may also help identify some key features in a variety of products.
-According to EMA, the first generation of combined oral contraceptives, which made use of a high concentration of oestrogen only, were those invented in the 1960s.
-In the second generation of products, progestogens were introduced into the formulation while the concentration of oestrogen was reduced.
+According to the European Medicines Agency, the first generation of combined oral contraceptives, which made use of a high concentration of estrogen only, were those invented in the 1960s.
+In the second generation of products, progestogens were introduced into the formulation while the concentration of estrogen was reduced.
 Starting from the 1990s, the progression in the development of combined oral contraceptives has been directed towards varying the type of progestogen incorporated.
 These products are referred as the third and fourth generation.